the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-comms.md

 (cl-ppie-events-comms-plain-language)=
 ### Using Plain Language
-Similar to avoiding jargon, ensure that your core communications are written using Plain Language or are in an "easy reading" format.
+Similar to avoiding jargon, ensure that your core communications are written using {term}`Plain Language` or are in an "easy reading" format.

 Plain Language, sometimes referred to as Plain English in the UK and North America, allows for communications and other information to be read and understood easier.
 Consider how you will encourage attendees and speakers to adopt clear and plain language communication throughout your event.